by Armand LaPlante

 Roberto Andrés Pooyak aka Yellowsky.
 Photo by Armand LaPlante.

 Yellowsky is a Reggae artist from Sweetgrass First Nation and is currently living in Saskatoon.
 Yellowsky has been active in the music scene for a while bringing that rasta vibe with elements of hiphop.
 He recently placed 2nd at the Gold Eagle Casino’s Pride of the Northwest Talent Competition after hearing about it from his uncle.
-Yellowsky will also be opening up for Canadian rapper and member of the Swollen Members: Madchild,
+Yellowsky will also be opening up for Canadian rapper and member of the Swollen Members: Madchild, on January 5, 2017 at the Saskatoon Events Centre, in Saskatoon.

 Indigenous Times: Where are you from and where did you grow up?